-3. Using distilled water, refill cells as required to bring fluid to proper level.
+3. Using distilled water, refill cells as required to cover cell plates of which can also be visualized through the plastic battery case.

 4. With cell caps removed, connect battery charger to battery terminals.
 Red to positive (+) terminal and black to negative (-) terminal.